 Mrs. Peel is bequeathed an old house by an uncle Jack, whom she never knew existed.
 In the event, he did not exist.
 The house is a former lunatic asylum and it is all a ruse by a vengeful ex-employee...

 Steed has been having bad dreams involving Christmas trees and a man dressed as Santa Claus.
 At a party given by publisher and Dickens fan Brandon Storey, two telepathic spies attempt to read Steed's...

-John Steed works for British Intelligence and always has a female partner.
-The problems he finds are always a bit odd, just on the edge of science fiction (Cyborg killers, a city built under a disused coal mine, a gang put together for adrenalin junkies, and a killer who uses a concentrated cold virus to kill his victims by having them sneeze to death).
+John Steed (Patrick Macnee) works for British Intelligence and works with various partners, notably: Dr. David Keel (Ian Hendry) (season one), Cathy Gale (Honor Blackman) (seasons two and three), Emma Peel (Dame Diana Rigg) (seasons four, five, and six), and Tara King (Linda Thorson) (season seven).
+The problems he finds are always a bit odd, just on the edge of science fiction (cyborg killers, a city built under a disused coal mine, a gang put together for adrenaline junkies, and a killer who used a concentrated cold virus to kill his victims by having them sneeze to death).
 Steed is always the ultimate in culture and grace as he saves the world each week.Written by

 John Vogel <email@example.com>

 49 of 49 people found this review helpful.